 14. DESCRIBE THE NEED FOR THIS PROJECT AND HOW THE EXPENDITURE OF THESE MONIES WILL ADDRESS THE NEED.

-Funding for this project is critical as bond funds must be managed appropriately and efficiently.
-The plan crafted by the Pima County Sheriff's Department meets this criteria.
-It is estimated that the cost of performing this service for the Green Valley Justice Court will be \$2,300.
+It is estimated that the cost of performing this service in FY 16/17 for the Green Valley Justice Court will be \$1,000 since filings have decreased.